jgehrcke/gipc/docs/index.rst

 - The ``get()`` timeout feature is not available.
-- "Non-blocking I/O" is realized by outsourcing blocking I/O calls to threads in a gevent threadpool.
-Compared to native non-blocking IO as is available on POSIX-compliant systems, this leads to a significant messaging performance drop.
+- "Non-blocking I/O" is realized by outsourcing blocking I/O calls to threads in a gevent thread pool.
+Compared to native non-blocking I/O as is available on POSIX-compliant systems, this leads to a significant messaging performance drop.